-Picking up where the film left off, Tarzan is reunited with his animal family while assuming greater responsibilities as the successor to Kerchak.
+Picking up where Disney's animated film Tarzan (1999) left off, Tarzan is reunited with his animal family while assuming greater responsibilities as the successor to Kerchak.
 Tarzan, now king of the beasts, must protect the wildlife and the jungle itself.
 Tarzan also continues to learn about humans through the teachings of Jane.Written by

 Was this review helpful to you?